Stem Cell Therapy for Autoimmune Diseases

 What Results Can I Expect?

-Results have been encouraging for stem cell therapy for autoimmune disease, although some diseases have only small numbers of patients in the database.
+Results have been encouraging for stem cell therapy for autoimmune diseases, although some diseases have only small numbers of patients in the database.
 Some examples are:

 What Is the Future of Adult Stem Cells?